davemckain/jacomax/README.md

 Jacomax runs each call with a "timeout" value associated to it, which specifies a time limit in seconds for the call to complete running.
 If a timeout is exceeded, the underlying Maxima process will be terminated and a **MaximaTimeoutException** is thrown.
-Any futher calls made to a MaximaInteractiveProcess after this time will result in a **MaximaProcessTerminatedException** (which is a subclass of **IllegalStateException**).
+Any further calls made to a MaximaInteractiveProcess after this time will result in a **MaximaProcessTerminatedException** (which is a subclass of **IllegalStateException**).
 A timeout can be passed explicitly for each call, or set for the **MaximaInteractiveProcess** itself, and an initial timeout is inherited from the **MaximaConfiguration**.
 A timeout of zero (which results if you don't configure anything) is interpreted as "use a sensible default".
-A negative timeout indicates that the call should be allowed to run indefintely... use with care!!
+A negative timeout indicates that the call should be allowed to run indefinitely... use with care!!

 The **softReset()** method of **MaximaInteractiveProcess** executes the Maxima call **[kill(all),reset()]**, which resets most of Maxima's state.
 Consult the Maxima documentation for more information on this.